-Section B deals with the practical commitments made by EY to the European supervisory authorities in connection with this Processor Policy.
+Section B deals with the practical commitments made by EY to the competent supervisory authority (the "Autoriteit Persoonsgegevens" in the Netherlands) in connection with this Processor Policy.

 Section A

 Rule 1 - Compliance with local law

 Rule 1A - EY will first and foremost comply with local law where it exists.